Ever wondered how long are boxing rounds?

 Side note: Again, women’s professional boxing operates under a slightly different framework.
 Women’s championship matches usually cap off having ten rounds (with two minutes per round), but just like with men’s boxing, female fighters also have to start their career off by participating in lesser rounds.

-How Long Is the Time Inbetween Rounds?
+How Long Is the Break Between Rounds?

 In professional boxing the time between rounds typically lasts for one minute.